-Daisy Keech Rocks A Stylish Scarf And Little Else In Sultry, Topless Share
+Daisy Keech Rocks A Stylish Scarf And Little Else In Sultry Topless Share

 Social media sensation Daisy Keech has ramped up her activity level on Instagram in recent days, much to the delight of her 5.5 million followers on the platform.
-And while the uptick in output has definitely raised the temperature on her timeline, the 21-year-old’s latest offering may have been her most steamy to date.
+And while the uptick in output has definitely raised the temperature on her timeline, the 21-year-old's latest offering may have been among her most steamy to date.

-On Tuesday morning, Keech updated her popular profile with a particularly provocative picture that found her posing in a stylish green scarf and little else.
+On Tuesday morning, Keech updated her popular profile with a provocative picture where she posed in a stylish green scarf and little else.
 As a result, the model/influencer appeared to be sans top beneath the strategically-placed garment.

 In the accompanying caption, Keech relayed that "good things" were on the horizon.
 Meanwhile, the uploaded photo clearly qualified as a good thing in the eyes of many of her enamored admirers.